rainwater-tornado/site/content/about/how-to-help.md

 ## Technical Assistance

 * You can seed these torrents on your own computer for added resilience.
 The [updates section]({{< relref "/updates" >}}) lists any new torrents.
-* If you have any ideas for how to improve the server infrastructure, please share them via e-mail at <jackgraysonfox@gmail.com>.
-(Currently it's just a basic DigitalOcean droplet with a block volume.)
+* The server infrastructure is described [on GitHub](https://github.com/rainwater-tornado/technical).
+If you have any ideas for how to improve the server infrastructure, open an issue there or e-mail <jackgraysonfox@gmail.com>.
-* If you have any ideas for how to improve the website, open an issue or pull request on [GitHub](https://github.com/rainwater-tornado/site).
+* The website is also [on GitHub](https://github.com/rainwater-tornado/siite).
+If you have any ideas for how to improve the website, open an issue or pull request there.